josemanzoli/delivery/README.md

 ### How can I use the Rest API? ###

 * Using an app plugin for Chrome called PostMan, follow the screenshots!

+* First, save the Map
 ![saveMap](https://github.com/zehdamoto/delivery/blob/master/saveMap.png)

+*Then see if the Map is saved
 ![FindByState](https://github.com/zehdamoto/delivery/blob/master/findByState.png)

+* and the last thing and most important, get your shortest path
 ![getShortestPath](https://github.com/zehdamoto/delivery/blob/master/getShortestPath.png)

 *If you want to clean up the database use this